yashaggarwal85d/SecureChat/README.md

 The frontend is based on `react native`, expo, its libraries and modules.
 The backend is build on `node.js`.
 Database is stored on `mongodb` cloud.
-(The blockchain database is stored on blockchain locally)
+(The blockchain database is stored on blockchain locally) Both the servers are delpoyed on `Microsoft azure`.

 - [React-native](https://reactnative.dev/)
 - [Expo](https://expo.dev/)